DomWilliams0/name-needed/.planning/backlog.md

 * tweak arrival threshold for path waypoints, it's a bit jerky
 * bug: recalculating a path while already following one causes hiccup as the path starts 1 block behind them
 * apply gravity to item entities too, for when block beneath them is mined
+* ensure velocity and acceleration is really m/s instead of voxels/s

 ## UI/input
 * graph for fps/tps history